DVMProject/dvmhost/README.md

 Please note cross-compliation requires you to have the appropriate development packages installed for your system.
 For ARM 32-bit, on Debian/Ubuntu OS install the "arm-linux-gnueabihf-gcc" and "arm-linux-gnueabihf-g++" packages.
 For ARM 64-bit, on Debian/Ubuntu OS install the "aarch64-linux-gnu-gcc" and "aarch64-linux-gnu-g++" packages.

-- For old RPi 1 using Debian/Ubuntu OS install the standard ARM embedded toolchain (typically "arm-none-eabi-gcc" and "arm-none-eabi-g++").
-  1. Switch to "/opt" and checkout `https://github.com/raspberrypi/tools.git`.

 [See build notes](#build-notes).

 ### Compiled Protocol Options